DiamondLightSource/synchweb-devel-env/docs/Podman_instructions.md

 * Occasionally the podman image fails to build fully - i.e. errors are encountered in some of its configuration steps.
 This, however, may not stop the image from being created.
-As a result, the `setup.bash` script forces a full build rebuild each time (using the `--no-cache` option) - so rerunning may fix the problem.
+As a result, the `setup_synchweb.bash` script forces a full build rebuild each time (using the `--no-cache` option) - so rerunning may fix the problem.
 Keep an eye out for errors in the output, anyway.